-Instant Pot Copycat Nordstrom’s Tomato Basil Soup is one of the best tomato soup.
+Instant Pot Copycat Nordstrom’s Tomato Basil Soup is one of the best tomato soups.
 So, I wanted to whip up a batch on this cold wintery day, so easy and so good.

 If you have never heard of Nordstrom’s Tomato Basil Soup, it’s famous.
 It was ranked as one of the tomato soups in the world.
 After making this recipe, I can tell you that it’s probably the shredded carrots that make this soup.
 It is a rich, and creamy soup served with a hint of basil.